Course Outline

 3

-Provides detailed analysis of the child’s strengths and weaknesses in reading and writing.
+Provides detailed analysis of the child’s strengths and next steps in their learning in listening, speaking and creating; reading and viewing; and writing and creating.

 1 3